liferay/liferay-docs/developer/appdev/articles/01-web-front-ends/07-spring-portlet-mvc/02-developing-a-portlet-using-portletmvc4spring.markdown

 [TOC levels=1-4]

-PortletMVC4Spring supports developing portlets that use the Spring Framework and the template languages supported by Spring Web MVC such as JSP, Thymeleaf, Velocity, and more.
+PortletMVC4Spring brings the Spring Framework to portlet development.
+It supports template languages supported by Spring Web MVC such as JSP, Thymeleaf, Velocity, and more.
 The PortletMVC4Spring archetypes include JSP and Thymeleaf templates and demonstrate the Model View Controller (MVC) pattern.
 Your first step in developing a PortletMVC4Spring Portlet is to create a PortletMVC4Spring